Police Report After a DC Car Accident

 Unfortunately, police reports impact insurance claims for car accidents in DC.
 Insurance carriers rely on police report narratives to determine liability.
 This is a lazy version of establishing fault.
 Our legal team conducts a thorough investigation to collect evidence and determine fault based on facts.
 There is a reason why police report narratives are inadmissible in court: they are unreliable.

 Nonetheless, they do influence insurance adjusters.
 When this happens, we still like to try to settle your case to save on the cost of filing your case in court and on witnesses.
-Thus, we can, and often do, explain why the facts of the case contradict and, indeed, supersede the narrative included in the report.
+Thus, we can, and often do, explain why the facts of the case contradict and supersede the narrative included in the report.
 However, note that the police report narrative is correct a large majority of the time.
 But it is incorrect enough that it should not be relied upon.

 Speak With a DC Accident Lawyer